HarisMI40/HarisMI40/src/content/posts/error-handling-in-go.md

 ---
-title: "Error Handling in Go"
+title: 'Error Handling in Go'
 published: 2025-07-08
 draft: false
-description: "Understand how to handle errors effectively in Go."
+description: 'Understand how to handle errors effectively in Go.'
-tags: ["go"]
+tags: ['go']
 ---

 Go uses a simple and explicit approach to error handling.
 Here's an example: